Chapter 33 : Stunned

 Two and four-fifths...

-You know what - how about on the count of twenty?
-Yeah, that might be easier...
+You know what?
+How about on the count of twenty?
+Yeah, twenty might be easier.

-Argh!
-Flopping against the table, I shoved my hands into my hair.
+Flopping against the back of the table, I shoved my hands into my hair.
 This was useless.
 I was a Slytherin, for fucks’ sake!
 I wasn’t built for battlefields and wizarding face offs!
 Try as I might to mentally work up the courage, I couldn’t do it.
-I was panicking, and the ticking little meter in my brain was switching furiously between ‘Fight’ and ‘Flight’ mode.
+I was panicking, the ticking little meter in my brain switching furiously between ‘Fight’ and ‘Flight’ mode.
 It couldn’t decide.

-Slowly, I craned my neck around, peeking out from behind the table.
+Slowly, I craned my neck around and peeked out from behind the table.
 Shadowed figures were darting back and forth, violet, sapphire and golden lights blooming from their wands.
-No green.
-That was always a good sign.
+I waited with bated breath for any hint of green.

-I watched as one figure crumpled to the ground after a crimson stunning beam streamed into his chest.
-No one paid him any attention, too busy absorbed in the fight.
+I watched as one figure crumpled to the ground after a crimson stunning beam streamed straight into his chest.
+No one paid him any attention, too busy absorbed in their own fights.
 Shouts and yells slammed against each other, reverberating through the dank air.
 Smoke and dust swirled.
 It was hard to tell who was on which side...
-Not that I cared - I just wanted to find my friends and get out alive.
+Not that I cared — I just wanted to find my friends and get out alive.

 And that was when — as if on a cue — a Christmas miracle happened.

-More specifically, a bobcat - regal in all its vapourised glory, stalking back and forth in front of me.
-Aidan’s.
+More specifically, a bobcat — regal in all its vapourised glory, stalking back and forth in front of me.
+Aidan’s Patronus.

 I stared at it, huddled with my arms around my knees, not knowing what to do.
-And then the bobcat opened its mouth and in Aidan’s clear, boyish voice - spoke one word that struck me to the core:
+And then the bobcat opened its mouth and in my brother's clear, boyish voice — spoke one word that struck me to the core:

 That was it.
 Nothing more.
-But that one word revertebrated through my body, echoing, and I could hardly believe the gloriousness of it all.
+But that one word reverberated through my body, echoing, and I could hardly believe the gloriousness of it all.
 Aidan was safe.
 My brother.
 Safe.

 It felt like I had shrugged off a lead jacket.
 As the bobcat strutted away, I knew what I had to do.
-I couldn’t just sit around having a little one-woman tea party while there was a fucking battle shredding behind me.
+I couldn’t just sit around having a little one-woman tea party while a fucking battle waged behind me.
 Aidan was out there.
-I had to find him - because yes, even though he had said he was safe...that word had two other ones tacked on silently behind it:
+I had to find him.
+Because yes, even though he had said he was safe...
+That word had two other ones tacked on silently behind it: